diegomz9/Dashboards/stock-market-analysis/Insights.md

 - **December prices exceeded January levels for 9 out of 10 companies**

 **Insight**
-Many stocks followed a **V-shaped pattern**: early-year decline followed by strong recovery, highlighting the importance of timing and holding periods.
+Many stocks followed a **V-shaped pattern**.
+Highlighting the importance of timing and holding periods.

 ---